BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 The history of psychological tricks applied by marketing and advertisers was born with the introduction of surplus production.
 It started with *Edward Louis Bernays*, a nephew of *Freud* and a horrific misanthrope with grand ambitions.
 His story is worth studying.
+Today, accessibility guarantees constant exposure to this resonating noise.

 I think we have to educate ourselves not only about AI but how we can be manipulated by it.
 In the past, we learned about the influence of pollution on the quality of life.